A diamond ring glowing in a bluish color under UV light.

 Did you know that diamonds can glow in a variety of colors under black light?
 If you are curious to know why and how it can affect you when shopping for a diamond engagement ring, you are in the right place.

 In this write up, we will explain how and why some diamonds have this peculiar ability to glow in the dark.
-You will also find out how you use this phenomenon to your advantage when shopping for a diamond ring.
+You will also find out how to use this phenomenon to your advantage when shopping for a diamond ring.

 Diamonds glowing in blue, green and yellow hues in black-lighting.